Asymmetric Advantage Modulation Calibrates Entropy Dynamics in RLVR: Decomposing Group-Relative Advantages into Opposing Channels

 We refer to $A_{i}^{\mathrm{GRPO}}$ as the \emph{group-relative advantage}, as it evaluates the quality of each rollout relative to its peers within the same prompt-level group.

-\textbf{The foundational REINFORCE formulation.} The most elementary form of advantage estimation, the REINFORCE algorithm~\citep{williams1992simple}, employs a group-independent constant baseline.
-Standard implementations typically assign a fixed scalar value based solely on the binary outcome.
-A standard practice in RLVR is to set the baseline $b=0.5$ and rescale the rewards~\citep{reinforce1,peng2025simko}, yielding:

-In this setting, positive rollouts consistently contribute $+1$ and negative rollouts contribute $-1$, regardless of the model's current performance.
-This provides a neutral reference point for analyzing the dynamic properties of group-relative estimators.

-\textbf{GRPO from group accuracy.} Under binary rewards $r\in\{0,1\}$, the group mean equals the in-group accuracy $p=\frac{1}{G}\sum_{j=1}^{G} r(x,y_j)$, and the standard deviation becomes $\sqrt{p(1-p)}$.
-Consequently, the advantages for positive ($r=1$) and negative ($r=0$) rollouts calculated by Eq.~\eqref{eq:grpoadv} can be expressed solely as functions of $p$:
+\paragraph{An accuracy-driven closed form of GRPO.} Under binary verifiable rewards, the group statistics in Eq.~\eqref{eq:grpoadv} admit a closed form that exposes how the advantage depends on the prompt-level success rate.
+The mean equals the in-group accuracy $p=\frac{1}{G}\sum_{j=1}^{G} r(x,y_j)$, and the standard deviation becomes $\sqrt{p(1-p)}$.
+Consequently, the advantages for positive ($r=1$) and negative ($r=0$) rollouts in Eq.~\eqref{eq:grpoadv} can be expressed solely as functions of $p$:

-We note that while Eq.~\eqref{adv:grpo} is undefined at the boundaries $p\in\{0,1\}$, these singularities are benign: when $p=0$, no positive rollouts exist to instantiate $A_{\mathrm{pos}}$, and conversely for $p=1$.

-\textbf{Parametric generalization of group-relative advantages.} To unify the fixed-magnitude advantages ($\pm1$) and the dynamic, accuracy-dependent advantages of \textsc{GRPO}, we introduce a continuous $\beta$-parametrized family of advantage functions:

-This formulation generalizes the advantage estimation: setting $\beta=0.5$ recovers the standard \textsc{GRPO} scaling in Eq.~\eqref{adv:grpo}, while $\beta=0$ collapses to the constant-magnitude \textsc{REINFORCE} regime in Eq.~\eqref{adveq}.
-This parametric view allows us to analyze and control the intensity of the advantage signal based on group accuracy.